Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 ## The Baselines

 Before applying advanced machine learning techniques, we began by exploring fundamental aspects of our data.
 Instead of immediately relying on algorithms, we first sought to understand what insights could be directly extracted from the dataset and how domain knowledge from museum specialists could be integrated.
-Establishing these baselines was crucial for two reasons:
+Establishing these baselines seemed crucial for two reasons:

 1. **Comparing our clusters to existing knowledge:** This helped evaluate how well our models captured essential patterns in the collection.